A Journey Through Time: Lockerbie Bombing, Past Life Death in Germany, and Hans's Past Life Shadow

 When I moved to Philadelphia for graduate school, my fears would once again become elevated by the air traffic.

 But in 1988, my fears became so heightened that I ended up seeing a psychiatrist whose only suggestion was to purchase a nightlight, perhaps assuming that the monsters would keep away from the light.
 It didn’t help.
 Nothing helped.
-I wonder if part of the reason I started doing drugs shortly thereafter had to do with abating those monsters that manifested as bombs.
-The drugs helped.
-And so did moving to Vermont years later for college where air traffic is virtually undetectable.

 But my irrational fear—this phobia—would ebb and flow depending on circumstance and my proximity to air traffic.
 When I moved to Philadelphia for graduate school, my fears would once again become elevated by the air traffic.
-It happened again when I bought a home in Burlington Vermont years later.
+It happened again when I bought a home in Burlington, Vermont years later.
 But it was there that Hans finally came through and helped me to recall my past life in Germany.

 The battle that should’ve died lifetimes ago continues its ghostly march into this life.
 Sweet Hans, my Sky Viking, you’re dynamic and intoxicating.